An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

 \subsection{Global discussion on interpretability}

-One of the main benefits of the LLM-evolved strategies described by \romera is their claimed interpretability, as stated by the authors: {\em ``Beyond being an effective and scalable strategy, discovered programs tend to be more interpretable than raw solutions."} In \romera, interpretability goes beyond the mere ability to {\em read} an algorithm’s behavior.
+\romera claim that one of the main benefits of the LLM-evolved strategies is their interpretability: {\em ``Beyond being an effective and scalable strategy, discovered programs tend to be more interpretable than raw solutions."} Interpretability goes beyond the mere ability to {\em read} an algorithm's behavior.
 It is understood as enabling humans to grasp the motivations underlying this behavior and to generate new knowledge from it.
 This distinction between readability and interpretability echoes a broader issue in AI research: human-readable outputs do not necessarily translate into human-understandable reasoning or transferable knowledge.
-Specifically, according to Kim et al.~\cite{kim2016examples}, {\em ``a method is interpretable if a user can correctly and efficiently predict the method’s results.''}
+Specifically, {\em ``a method is interpretable if a user can correctly and efficiently predict the method’s results''}~\cite{kim2016examples}.